BfE-Technology/BfE-Technology.github.io/index.md

 🎉 We just launched a new Technology team at New York Chapter 🗽

 ⭐ Looking to expand your technology exposure while building technical leadership skills?
-Apply to one of our Global Manager roles today!
+Apply to join our management team today!
 - <a href="https://opps.bridgesforenterprise.com/global/technology/DevOps-Project/" target="_blank">DevOps</a>
 - <a href="https://opps.bridgesforenterprise.com/global/technology/Global-Technology-Outreach-Manager/" target="_blank">Technology Outreach</a>
 - <a href="https://opps.bridgesforenterprise.com/global/technology/outreach/Global-UI-UX-Manager/" target="_blank">UI/UX</a>